 Skip to main content

-Return on investment (ROI) is a performance measure used to evaluate the efficiency or profitability of an investment or compare the efficiency of a number of different investments.
+Return on investment (ROI) is a performance measure used to evaluate the efficiency or profitability of an investment or compare the efficiency of several different investments.

-A PIM system can offer a great return on investment (ROI) if it is used effectively.
+A PIM system can offer a great return on investment (ROI) if used effectively.

-The goal of this guide is to help you calculate the ROI of your PIM system so that you can be sure it is providing value for your business.
+Also, the goal of this guide is to help you calculate the ROI of your PIM system so that you can be sure it is providing value for your business.
 We’ll discuss how to determine the cost of a PIM system and how to measure its impact on your business.
-By following these tips, you can be confident that your PIM system is benefiting your bottom line.
+By following these tips, you can be confident that your PIM system benefits your bottom line.

-PIM system is the best answer for dealing with the product range.
+Furthermore, the PIM system is the best answer for dealing with the product range.
 However, what precisely does it bring?
-Below is a guideline for determining ROI (Return Of Investment) of a PIM system.
+Below is a guideline for determining a PIM system’s ROI (Return Of Investment).

-For a maker or distributor, the “product information pressure” increments pointedly.
-All things considered, broad and right product information is getting progressively significant.
-Clients need a ton of point-by-point data.
-What’s more, for global deals, product information should likewise be accessible in various languages.
+The “product information pressure” increments pointedly for a maker or distributor.
+Broad and correct product information is getting progressively significant.
+In addition, clients need a ton of point-by-point data.
+Moreover, for global deals, product information should be accessible in various languages.

-A straightforward calculation shows that keeping up 10,000 items with 10 attributes in 1 language can rapidly increase if the number of qualities and languages is extended.
-Those 10,000 items x 10 characteristics x 1 language = 100,000 things with 3 languages and 30 characteristics for every product suddenly become 900,000 items.
+A straightforward calculation shows that 10,000 items with ten attributes in 1 language can rapidly increase if the number of qualities and languages is extended.
+Those 10,000 items x 10 characteristics x 1 language = 100,000 things with three languages and 30 characteristics for every product suddenly become 900,000 items.
 Nine times as much!

-So as to keep up with this data, a decent PIM system is imperative – if just to have the option to work proficiently and to keep a diagram.
+To keep up with this data, a decent PIM system is imperative – to have the option to work proficiently and keep a diagram.
 In any case, what if we look at the cost-benefit?
-So as to compute the advantages of a PIM, the revenues must be compared with the costs.
-The revenues consist of savings in time and costs and the extra turnover that can be generated.
+To compute the advantages of a PIM, the revenues must be compared with the costs.
+In addition, the revenues consist of savings in time and costs and the extra turnover that can be generated.

 2 Factors

-ROI is best calculated with 2 different factors in mind.
-The first factor is the extra turnover that the PIM will generate when the quality and quantity of product information has improved, and the second factor is the time and cost savings.
+ROI is best calculated with two different factors in mind.
+The first factor is the extra turnover that the PIM will generate when the quality and quantity of product information have improved, and the second factor is the time and cost savings.

 Factor 1: More turnover through PIM

-Research shows that more sales are generated through the use of PIM and improved product information.
+Research shows that more sales are generated through PIM and improved product information.
 This can be included in the payback calculation.

-• A PIM delivers more sales through better product information (better conversion rate) that is also available more quickly.
+• A PIM delivers more sales through better product information (better conversion rate) available more quickly.

-• More new customers are joining because of the better findability.
+• More new customers are joining because of better findability.

 • More upselling / cross-selling.

-• Product information can easily be supplied to other sales channels (resellers, data pools), which also generates additional sales.
+• Product information can quickly be supplied to other sales channels (resellers, data pools), generating additional sales.

 • Fewer products are returned because of better product information.